knaw-huc/data-envelopes/help_documentation.md

 ### Maintenance
 This section contains information about how the content of the dataset will be maintained.
 Is it complete, will it be updated, will reported errors be corrected etc.
 It is not per se necessary to include information about technical updates to storage, servers, software etc. unless these will have a noticeable impact on users.
-For example, if the dataset will be unavailable for one day a month while updates are carried out, then this is a significant disruption to the user.
+For example, if the dataset will be unavailable for one day a month while updates are carried out, then this is a significant disruption to the user and is useful to mention.
+Or if technical updates will cease when a project finishes then this may increase the risk that the dataset becomes inaccessible.

 * Maintenance status - an indication of the extent to which the dataset is maintained
 * Maintenance Plan - a plan for how the dataset will be maintained
   * Updates - Information about criteria for updating the dataset.
 Include information on how errors are triaged or handled, and criteria for updating the dataset.
 For example, a dataset of parliamentary members might be updated after every election.